2No2Name/bug-fixer-upper/README.md

 ### Structure blocks
 - Structure blocks load paintings at the correct position (Thanks to BluSpring).
 - Structure blocks with combined mirror and rotation place paintings and item frames with the correct rotation.

-- Whatever you suggest in the issue tracker.
+### Tick freeze
+- Prevent player unfreezing other passengers in multi-seat vehicle during tick freeze

 ## Installation